-Ratings represent risk relative to the continuous United States.
+Ratings represent risk relative to the contiguous United States.
 100 is the highest risk for the hazard and 1 is the lowest for the U.S., but does not indicate no risk.
 Flood and fire are rated based on the buildings in Garden Grove exposed to these hazards.
 See hazard sections below and check your address for details.

 Drought risk in Garden Grove, CA is extreme.
 Heat and precipitation risk is significant.
 About 52% of buildings in Garden Grove, CA are at risk of flooding, and the risk level for these buildings is significant.
 About 8% of buildings in Garden Grove, CA are at risk of wildfire, and the risk level for these buildings is significant.